YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    $ mupip replicate -editinstance -change -offset=0x00000410 -size=0x0008 -value=0x010 multisite.repl

 This command sets the value of the field having the specified offset and size to 16.
-Note that mupip replicate -editinstance -show -detail command displays the offset and size of all fields in an instance file.
+Note that `MUPIP REPLICATE EDITINSTANCE SHOW DETAIL <#detail>`_ command displays the offset and size of all fields in an instance file.

 .. _start-source-server: